 - Chief Operating Officer – Phil Spence

 - Chief Librarian – Liz Jolly

 In 2013 the government took the decision to abolish the position of Registrar of Public Lending Right and to to transfer legal responsibility for administration of the PLR Scheme to the British Library Board.
-To support its administration of PLR, the British Library has set up an advisory committee – the British Library Advisory Committee for Public Lending Right - to provide expert advice to it on the operation of the PLR Scheme and to represent the views of PLR stakeholders.
+To support its administration of PLR, the British Library has set up an advisory committee – the British Library Advisory Committee for Public Lending Right (PDF format) - to provide expert advice to it on the operation of the PLR Scheme and to represent the views of PLR stakeholders.
 The Committee replaces the former Management Board which advised the former Registrar on the management of the Scheme.